EC-USGS/pywatershed/doc/index.rst

 .. currentmodule:: pywatershed

 ####################################################
-pywatershed: Hydrologic modelling in Python
+pywatershed: a hydrologic model in Python
 ####################################################